dogweather/forkful/content/en/arduino/data-structures/using-associative-arrays.md

 weight: 15
 ---

-## What & Why?
-In the world of Arduino, associative arrays let you pair keys with values, kinda like how you'd match socks with their pairs.
-They're a go-to when you need to store and retrieve data using descriptive names, making your code cleaner and way more understandable.

 ## How to:
 Arduino, strictly speaking, doesn't have built-in support for associative arrays as you'd find in higher-level languages.
 But, fear not.
 We can get crafty using structures and arrays to mimic this functionality.
 Here's a simple example to create a basic "associative array" for storing and accessing temperatures for different cities.